Quantile Regression with Censoring and Endogeneity: Computation

+\textbf{Remark 4} (Steps 1 and 2).
+The trimming rule is a useful theoretical device that is generally considered to have minor practical importance.
+In our numerical and empirical examples, the choice of $\overline{\D}$ as the observed support of $D,$ i.e. no trimming, works well.
+We also found that the performance of the estimator is not sensitive to the use of other trimming rules such as $\overline{\D} = [\widehat{D}_{\tau},\widehat{D}_{1-\tau}]$ where $\widehat{D}_{\tau}$ is the empirical $\tau$-quantile of $D$ for some small $\tau$ (e.g, $\tau = .01$).

-\textbf{Remark 6} (Steps 2, 3 and 4).
-Beginning with Step 2, each successive iteration of the algorithm should yield estimates that come closer to minimizing the Powell objective function.
+\textbf{Remark 5} (Steps 2, 3 and 4).
+The CQIV algorithm provides a computationally convenient approximation to Powell's censored quantile regression estimator.
 As a simple robustness diagnostic test, we recommend computing the Powell objective function using the full sample and the estimated coefficients after each iteration, starting with Step 2.
 This diagnostic test is computationally straightforward because computing the objective function for a given set of values is much simpler than maximizing it.
 In practice, this test can be used to determine when to stop the CQIV algorithm for each quantile.
 If the Powell objective function increases from Step $s$ to Step $s+1$ for $s\geq 2$, estimates from Step $s$ can be retained as the coefficient estimates.

+\textbf{Remark 6} (Step 4).
+Iterating over the 3-step CQIV estimator with fixed cutoff at $\varsigma_1(u)$ does not affect asymptotic efficiency, but it might improve finite-sample properties.
+In our numerical experiments, however, we find very little or no gain of iterating beyond Step 3 in terms of bias, root mean square error, and value of Powell objective function.